-Mondrian Hotel London Review
+Mondrian Hotel London

 After our last visit to London where we stayed at the beautiful ME hotel at the Strand the benchmark for design lead hotels was set high!
 So we were super excited to be visiting the even newer Mondrian hotel on the Southbank and we were certainly not left disappointed.

-Perfectly situated for the tourist guest; next door to Oxo Tower and with Blackfriars station and Tate Modern a mere stones throw away.
-A 15 minute walk across the river in the other direction and you are at Embankment.
+The Mondrian is housed in the former 1970s Ship Container offices, which have been completely renovated into the Morgan hotel chain’s first UK offering Perfectly situated for the tourist guest; next door to Oxo Tower and with Blackfriars station and Tate Modern a mere stone’s throw away.
+A 15-minute walk across the river in the other direction and you are at Embankment.
 So hotels in London don’t come much more central and this one also has one of the best views of the city thrown into the mix too.
 What other hotels are facing onto the Thames with a view of St Paul’s Cathedral?

 What To Expect

-The hotel focuses heavily on its shipping/transatlantic legacy which runs throughout the entire building in subtle and no so subtle ways.
-The Dandelyan bar on the ground floor has a firm art deco British look and feel, while the Sea Containers restaurant has truly American influences.
+The hotel focuses heavily on its shipping/transatlantic legacy which runs throughout the entire building in subtle and no-so-subtle ways.
+The Dandelyan bar on the ground floor has a firm Art Deco British look and feel, while the Sea Containers restaurant has truly American influences.

 Lobby 1